andreskimlee/StudyNotes/StudyGuide.md

 pales, pale -> true
 pale, bake -> false

-How I would approach this problem in javasript.
+How I would approach this problem in javascript.

 Essentially we know there has to a be a difference of 1 or less between two strings.
 I would create a hashmap then add a count of 1 to each hash map.
 Next the second string I would decrement from hashmap.
 If that key does not exist in the hashmap I would use a secondary variable called counter and add to the counter.
 Finally I would check the hashmap to see if the sum of the values is greater than one after decrementing.
 So our final if statement should be if counter <= 1 && Object.values.reduce(acc, ele => { acc += ele}) <= 1 ) return true else return false.

+## string compression
+implement a method to perform a basic string compressiong using counts of repeated chars ex aabcccccaaa --> a2b1c5a3

+How I would approach this problem in javascript.

+for loop, use a counter to add to counter if i + 1 and i is equal.
+Then append.

+## Rotate Matrix